 How to Remove the Food and Drain It Well

 A skimmer, spider, or even a slotted spoon can be used to remove the cooked food from the oil.
-Fried fish can often be delicate, so treat the cooked food gently as you move it from the cooking pot to the draining area.
+Fried fish can often be delicate, so treat it gently as you move it from the cooking pot to the draining area.
 Traditionally, paper towels, brown paper bags, or paper plates were used for draining fried foods.
 A better idea is to use a rack.
-A roasting rack or cooling rack (used for baked goods), placed over a baking pan or cookie sheet, will allow fried foods to drain and help them stay crisp, too.
-(Note: If you do use paper towels, be sure to use only plain, unprinted towels only.)
+A roasting rack or cooling rack (used for baked goods), placed over a rimmed baking pan or sheet, will allow fried foods to drain and help them stay crisp, too (if you do use paper towels, be sure to use only plain, unprinted towels).

 Keep Your Food Warm

 Before you start frying, turn your oven to the lowest setting.
-Once your first batch has drained, place your already cooked foods in the warm oven on a rack while the next batch is frying.
+Once your first batch has drained, place already fried foods on a rack, then transfer it to the oven while the next batch is frying.
 Once you've finished cooking, enjoy your food and dispose of the used oil safely.